nonoivan1234/attendance/README.md

 - ## Define functions in ```main.py```
     With included module named ```Database```.
 Each of the two finctions we have to set up is ```click_collapse()``` and ```populate_list()```.
     - ### Set up ```click_collapse()```
         What the main porpose is to click the collapse item in the html.
 So we are required to input the target item in web code.
-By using ```ActionChains()``` to stimulate the mouse what users will do.
+By using ```ActionChains()``` to simulate the mouse what users will do.
         ```python=17
         # click the collapse
         def click_collapse(target):